I’m a minimalist. When it comes to skincare, that is (books and dresses, I can never have enough of).

 The night cream makes a more compelling case.
 If my night cream contains retinol, yes, I’ll use it only at night and put on something else in the morning.

 Skincare is all about knowing the rules and tweaking them to fit your needs.
-I know, easier said than done, right?

 The Bottom Line